-|1||Short distance (<5 km) treks involving little elevation gain/loss.||Sondai fort trek|
+|1||Short distance (<5 km) trek with little elevation gain/loss.||Sondai fort trek|

-|2||Medium distance (5-10 km) treks with gradual elevation gain/loss.||Karnala fort trek|
+|2||Moderate distance (5-10 km) treks with gradual elevation gain/loss.||Karnala fort trek|

-|3||Medium distance (5-10 km) treks with sharp elevation gain/loss.||Chanderi fort trek|
+|3||Moderate distance (5-10 km) treks with considerable /sharp elevation gain/loss.||Chanderi fort trek|

-|4||Long distance (10-20 km) treks with gradual or sharp elevation gain/loss.||Katraj-Sinhagad (K2S) trek|
+|4||Long distance (10-20 km) treks with considerable elevation gain/loss.||Katraj-Sinhagad (K2S) trek|

-|5||Very long distance (20-50 km) treks with gradual or sharp elevation gain/loss||Rajgad-Torna-Raigad (R2R) trek|
+|5||Very long distance (20-50 km) treks||Rajgad-Torna-Raigad (R2R) trek|

-|6||Ultra long distance (50 km+) treks with gradual or sharp elevation gain/loss||Naneghat-Bhimashankar (Na-Bhi) trek|
+|6||Ultra long distance (50 km+) treks||Naneghat-Bhimashankar (Na-Bhi) trek|

-|Easy||No specific skill required.||Korlai fort|
+|Easy||No specific skill required.
+Kid-friendly treks.||Korlai fort|

-|Medium||Elementary knowledge of foot placement will be preferable.
+|Moderate||Elementary knowledge of foot placement will be helpful.
 Beginners can comfortably attempt these treks.||Asherigad trek|

-|Medium+||Should be familiar with climbing easy rock patches. |
+|Moderate+||Should be familiar with climbing easy rock patches. |

-Prior experience of easy treks is preferable.
+Prior experience of Easy-grade treks is preferable.

-|Tough||Should be comfortable negotiating unstable terrain.
-Familiarity with using ropes and knowledge of basic knots preferable. |
+|Tough||Familiarity with negotiating unstable terrain, using ropes and basic knowledge of climbing knots is preferable. |

 3. Risk Factor

-Seasoned trekkers will find even the most mundane of treks interesting but newbies and beginners are recommended to start with easier treks so as not to get dissuaded from future adventures.
+Seasoned trekkers will find even the most mundane of treks interesting but I would recommend beginners to start with easier treks so as not to get dissuaded from future adventures.

-Last updated: August ’20
+Last updated: July ’21